StephenGotHacked/MobDev/README.md

 ### For Android users:
 Click the file named "Sal-Ulator.apk" and click the download button on the top right side(Desktop/Mobile site)
 ### For Iphone users:
-Download the MIT App Companion on App Store and launch it, you can scanned or use the Code under the QR to download.
-Click the file named "Sal-Ulator for iphone" you can use it to scan or use the code to download the app.
+Download the MIT App Companion on App Store and launch it, you can scanned to download the app.
+Click the file named "Sal-Ulator for iphone.jpg" you can use it to scan to download the app.

+> Note:
-Avoid if there was a bug on the QR
+> Avoid if there was a bug on the QR
+> QR is only available for 2 hours start now **_(9:50 pm January 10, 2024)_**

 ## Member
 * Leader: Stephen David Q. Condino / Email: 8215348@ntc.edu.ph